Haga clic aquí para ver esta página en español.

 *Please note: While colleges and universities may use a quarter-based system (fall, winter, spring, summer) students are not generally expected to attend the summer quarter, so awards are distributed in thirds.
 The annual maximum award amounts and lifetime maximum amounts remain the same.
 For example, you will not receive four payments totaling $13,332 in one academic year. |

-2. The Full Disbursement Process
+The DCTAG Disbursement Process

 My college says my tuition has not been paid – is my DCTAG award missing?

-- If you require assistance you may contact your assigned DCTAG advisor at (202) 727‐2824 or 1-877‐485‐6751.
+If you require assistance, you may contact your assigned DCTAG advisor at (202) 727‐2824 or 1-877‐485‐6751, or you can find your assigned advisor’s direct contact information here.

 Refunds